-The amnesiac hero is an old plot device and it’s really not given much us in the first half of Headshot.
+The amnesiac hero is an old plot device, and it’s really not given much to us in the first half of Headshot.
 The plot moves Ishmael from fight to fight as much by circumstance as anything.
-It’s only towards the end, as he faces people from his past that it really has an effect on the plot.
+It’s only towards the end, as he faces people from his past, that it really has an effect on the plot.
 Particularly in his fight with Rika (Julie Estelle, Kuntilanak, The Raid 2 ).
 He remembers their shared past as she tries to kill him.
-But overall it’s more of a red herring and a plot device to allow a relationship to develop between the two leads.
+But overall, it’s more of a red herring and a plot device to allow a relationship to develop between the two leads.

 Headshot is available via streaming and DVD.